jhordanv10/jhordanv10-pragma-front-archetype-react-01-/README.md

-# React Archetype - 01
+# 💫 React Archetype 01: SPA

-Hello world.
+Aloha.
 This is a React archetype for small Single Page Apps that get info from public APIs.
 This example get info from [The Rick and Morty API](https://rickandmortyapi.com/).

 This archetype uses:
 - [Create React App](https://create-react-app.dev/docs/getting-started/)